elomagic/dbmigrationtk/README.md

       In this case, the database table unload will also be done by step 2.

 2. Translate SQL with Java application
+    >If import via JDBC is required, you must add the database driver JAR to your classpath

     ```powershell
     // TODO java ...
     ```